 Aluminium vacuum brazing

-In Australia, our niche aerospace manufacturing capability supports the manufacture of liquid-cooled components and enclosures for the global F-35 aircraft program.
+In Australia, our niche aerospace advanced manufacturing capability supports the manufacture of liquid-cooled components and enclosures for the global F-35 aircraft program.

 Our core manufacturing process uses Aluminium Vacuum Brazing (AVB) technique, which is a process for fusing aluminium components to achieve: